Ruth2014/bio2092/05a_De-novo_assembly/README.md

 (Note: in the practical, you will be provided with a card and scissors from which you can cut-out these sequences and arrange them on your desk.)

 What was the answer?
-Perhaps you assembled the sequence as ```CGCGCATATATATATATATATATGCCGATTGA```?
+Perhaps you assembled the sequence as ```CGCGCATATATATATATATATATGCCGATT```?
-Actually, the original genome sequence was ```CGCGCATATATATATATATATATATATATATATATATATATATATATATATATATATATGCCGATTGA```.
+Actually, the original genome sequence was ```CGCGCATATATATATATATATATATATATATATATATATATATATATATATATATATATGCCGATT```.
 See how the repeats have been collapsed.

 However, using paired reads, we can overcome this problem, at least partially.
 To see how this works, try assembling these 17 paired reads: